 This is a plain indication of God's righteous judgment so that you will be considered worthy of the kingdom of God, for which indeed you are suffering.2 Thessalonians 1:5(NASB)

-The Thessalonian believers had been fed some false information from a bogus letter, which they mistakenly thought was from Paul.
-They were undergoing increasingly intense persecution at the time, and started to fear that they had somehow missed the rapture, about which Paul spoke in his earlier letter.
+The Thessalonian believers had been fed some false information from a bogus letter which they mistakenly thought was from Paul.
+They were undergoing increasingly intense persecution and started to fear that they had somehow missed the Rapture, about which Paul spoke in his earlier letter.
 They feared that they were in the middle of the Great Tribulation!

-If these Christians felt that they had missed the rapture, because they had not been 'spiritual' enough, Paul removed their fears, by telling them that he boasted to other churches about their exemplary spiritual growth, and their patient endurance in the midst of the severe suffering, through which they were going.
+If these Christians felt that they had missed the Rapture, because they had not been 'spiritual' enough, Paul removed their fears by telling them that he boasted to other churches about their exemplary spiritual growth and their patient endurance in the midst of the severe suffering which they were going through.

 He needed to remind them that we are being conformed, day by day, into the image and likeness of Christ.
 And just as Jesus learned obedience through the things that He suffered, we are to follow in His footsteps, for His name's sake - as we grow in grace and in a knowledge and likeness of Jesus

 Jesus told us that, "in this world we will see tribulation," and we will be, "persecuted for righteousness’ sake," - but we are to be of good cheer and trust His Word - for He has overcome the world, and in HIM we are all overcomers - for the one who overcomes the world, is the man or woman who BELIEVES that Jesus is the Son of the living God.
 "This is the victory that has overcome the world," the apostle John writes, "even our faith."